ceruleanlabs/procedural-death-jam-2014/README.md

 ## Deployment

 When you want to deploy a new build, build a Web Player build called "rack" and make sure it overrides the `rack` directory in the root.
+However don't override `rack.html` because there are some custom things added to that we don't want to override.

 ## Testing Locally